jonambas/proply/README.md

   // Sets page title
   title: 'My App',

-  // Glob pattern for your app's code
-  // Indicates where component data will be sourced
+  // Glob pattern for your app's code, where component data will be sourced
   include: '/src/**/!(*.spec|*.test).js',

   // Specifies which port Proply should use
-  // Defaults to 9000
   port: 9000,

   // If provided, prepends this url to component locations and turns them into links
   locationUrl: 'https://github.com/jonambas/proply/tree/master/example',

-  // If true, opens webpack dev server in a new tab when running the start command
-  // Defaults to true
-  openBrowser: true,

-  // Specifies where to output the webpack build
+  // Where to put proply's build
   // Defaults to "dist/proply"
   outputPath: 'dist/proply'
 };